 • Rainy's Water Boatman, #12

 Although Antelope Creek Ranch is private, we still operate under Fish & Game guidelines and regulations.
-Fishing licenses are required and must be displayed.
+Fishing licenses are required.

 • Try to bring each fish to net or hand as quickly as possible.
 The larger ones will do their best to interfere with you doing this, but remember, the longer you play one the greater the chance they will die later.
 If you do find yourself in a long battle with one of the bigger ones, never take it out of the water.
 Use an airless release only.